top of page

 Nourishing Smoothies

 If solid foods are unappealing, smoothies can be a great way to stay nourished.
 Try blending bananas, yogurt, berries, nuts, and even mild vegetables or beans get in fibre, protein, and essential nutrients.
-I have several delecious and nourishing recipes in my e book that you will love!
+I have several delicious and nourishing recipes in my e book that you will love!

 Avoid High-Fat Foods